Submitting a Change to Gerrit¶

 A commit with the above details is considered well-formed.

 All changes and topics sent to Gerrit must be well-formed.
-In addition to the above mandatory content in a commit, a commit message should include:

 - what the change does,

 - how you know it works – for example, which tests you ran.